spryker/spryker-docs/docs/marketplace/dev/front-end/angular-components.md

 ---
 title: Angular Components
-description: This articles provides details about the Angular Components, and how to create and use them.
+description: This document provides details about the Angular Components, and how to create and use them.
 template: concept-topic-template
 ---

-This article describes what Angular Components are, how to create and use them.
+This document describes what Angular Components are, how to create and use them.

 ## Introduction